MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

     :::image type="content" source="media/directlake-overview/directlake-new-dataset.png" border="false"  alt-text="Screenshot showing New dataset.":::

 1. Select **Confirm** to generate the Direct Lake dataset.
-Power BI automatically saves the dataset in the workspace based on the name of your Lakehouse, and then opens the dataset in Power BI.
+The dataset is automatically saved  in the workspace based on the name of your Lakehouse, and then opens the dataset.

     :::image type="content" source="media/directlake-overview/directlake-open-dataset.png" border="false" alt-text="Screenshot showing open dataset in Power BI.":::